 Far from it.

-A raw vegan diet is really a cleansing diet which helps to detoxify the body, not nourish the body.
+Raw veganism is really a cleansing diet which helps to detoxify the body, not nourish the body.

 The raw, whole foods that vegans consume are certainly a huge leap forward from conventional processed foods and anyone would initially feel better eating raw vegan if he/she had been eating the Standard American Diet previously.